traefik-workshops/traefik-hub-gitops/README.md

 # Fork the repo and deploy Flux CD

-Flux needs to be able to commit on the repository, so this tutorial can only works on a fork that _you_ owns.
+Flux needs to be able to commit on the repository, this tutorial can only work on a fork that *you* own.
 You will also need a GitHub personal access token (PAT) with administration permissions.

 ```shell
 gh repo fork --remote
 kubectl apply -f clusters/kind/flux-system/gotk-components.yaml
 ```

 # Deploy the stack on this cluster